-Because our senior management has been key to our growth and success, we are highly dependent on Dr. Aaron Rollins, our founder and Chief Executive Officer.
+Because our senior management has been key to our growth and success, we are highly dependent on Dr. Aaron Rollins, our founder and Executive Chairman of our board of directors.
 We do not maintain "key man" life insurance policies on any of our officers.
 Competition for senior management generally, and within the cosmetic surgery and healthcare industry specifically, is intense and we may not be able to recruit and retain the personnel we need if we were to lose an existing member of senior management.
 Because our senior management has contributed greatly to our growth since inception, the loss of key management personnel, without adequate replacements, or our inability to attract, retain and motivate sufficient numbers of qualified management personnel could have a material adverse effect on our financial condition and results of operations.